matthew-tfs/docs.mjcb.io/content/microsoft/windows-server/windows-server-roles-features/adcs/adcs-windows-server-2019/adcs-windows-server-2019-part-2.md

 {{< /hint >}}

 {{< hint type=important title="Signature Algorithm Support Issues" >}}
 The **AlternateSignatureAlgorithm = 0** flag in the CAPolicy.inf file explicitly uses SHA256 for the algorithm instead of RSASSA-PSS.
-This can cause issues with some platforms (especially macOS and iOS) and by ensuring that it is disabled you shouldn’t have issues with those certificates.
+This can cause issues with some platforms (especially macOS and iOS) and by ensuring that it is disabled you shouldn't have issues with those certificates.
 {{< /hint >}}

 ## 2.4 Active Directory Certificate Services Role Installation ##